norrchr/service/README.md

 tcllib - required for the inifile package to read the config and commands file

+git - required for update management and distribution

 # Installation:

 cd to your eggdrop's scripts directory, and type: git clone https://github.com/r0t3n/service.git